Rohitjk/To-Do-List-Maker/README.md

 # To-Do List Maker

-This is a to do list maker made using NodeJS, MongoDB and the mongoose library. link to live site: https://quiet-inlet-16497.herokuapp.com/
+This is a to do list maker made using NodeJS, EJS, MongoDB and the mongoose library. link to live site: https://quiet-inlet-16497.herokuapp.com/

 ## Getting Started